 - Fire Hydrant Flow Test Report

 - As-built of permitted system including Meter(s) & Backflow(s)

 Plans shall be submitted to CLT Water at firstname.lastname@example.org.

-NCDEQ will continue issuing permits for public water systems such as subdivisions or business parks receiving their water supply from a source other than CLT Water.
-Such sources of supply include, but are not limited to well or surface water or another utility provider, such as Utilities, Inc. or Aqua Carolina.
-In addition, typical large diameter water main extensions, treatment facilities and major public distribution systems modifications, such as booster stations and storage tanks will require permits through NCDEQ.
+NCDEQ Process: NCDEQ will continue issuing permits for public water systems such as subdivisions or business parks receiving their water supply from a source other than CLT Water.
+Such sources of supply include, but are not limited to, well or surface water or another utility provider, such as Utilities, Inc. or Aqua Carolina.
+In addition, typical large diameter water main extensions, treatment facilities, and major public distribution systems modifications, such as booster stations and storage tanks will require permits though NCDEQ.

-- Private water distribution plans shall be permitted by NCDEQ (instead of CLT Water) and the private system will be regulated
+- Private water distribution plans in this case shall be permitted by NCDEQ (instead of Charlotte Water) and the private system will be regulated by NCDEQ.

 - Applies to 15 or more leased, sub-metered residential only units (WR or WRN)

 - Requires customer to submit an application to NCUC including additional documents and fees

 - NCUC reviews and approves application and issues "Certificate of Authority" in which they establish water and sewer rates